Steenrod operations and algebraic classes: Introduction

 \begin{thm}[Theorem \ref{th2b}] Choose $\ell\in\{2,3,5\}$ and let $p$ be a prime number distinct from~$\ell$.
 There exists a smooth projective variety $X$ of dimension $2\ell+2$ over $\oF$ with $H^*_{\et}(X,\Z_{\ell})$ torsion-free on which the $\ell$-adic integral Tate conjecture for codimension~$2$ cycles fails. \end{thm}

 Theorem \ref{th2bintro} gives the first counterexample to the integral Tate conjecture over~$\oF$ with a torsion-free cohomology ring.
-Indeed, the topological obstructions used in the counterexamples appearing in the literature force their $\ell$-adic cohomology rings to contain non-zero torsion classes (although the non-algebraic integral Tate classes of \cite{PY} live in torsion-free $\ell$-adic cohomology groups).
-We do not know how to prove an analogue of Theorem \ref{th2bintro} for other values of $\ell$.
+Indeed, the topological obstructions used in the counterexamples that have previously appeared in the literature force their $\ell$-adic cohomology rings to contain non-zero torsion classes (although the non-algebraic integral Tate classes of \cite{PY} live in torsion-free $\ell$-adic cohomology groups).
+We also refer to \cite[Theorem 1.10]{dJP} for more recent examples, valid for all prime numbers $\ell$, and based on entirely different arguments.

 Our proof builds upon \cite{PY}.
 In this article, Pirutka and Yagita use algebraic approximations of classifying spaces of exceptional reductive groups to construct interesting $(2\ell+3)$\nobreakdash-dimensional counterexamples to the $\ell$-adic integral Tate conjecture over~$\oF$ by the Atiyah--Hirzebruch method, for $\ell\in\{2,3,5\}$.
-We notice that a well-chosen hypersurface in (a blow-up of) their variety has a torsion-free cohomology ring, but may still fail the integral Tate conjecture by the obstruction described above.
+We notice that a well-chosen hypersurface in (a blow-up of) their variety has a torsion-free cohomology ring, but the integral Tate conjecture may still fail by the obstruction described above.

 In \cite{Totarobordism}, Totaro explained how to better understand and generalize the Atiyah--Hirzebruch topological obstructions to the integral Hodge conjecture using complex cobordism.
 In \S\ref{parMU}, we show that our Hodge-theoretic enhancement of these obstructions also has such an interpretation, in terms of the Hodge classes in complex cobordism introduced by Hopkins and Quick \cite{HQ}.